tigerbeetle/tigerbeetle/docs/internals/sync.md

 State sync is initially triggered by any of the following:

-- The replica recovered from a restart, and its superblock `vsr_state.status=syncing`.
+- The replica recovered from a restart, and its superblock `vsr_state.flags.syncing=true`.
   (It was syncing prior to the restart.)
 - The replica discovers the canonical checkpoint for its current wrap, and that it [doesn't match](#storage-determinism) its own current checkpoint.
 - The replica receives a SV which indicates that it has lagged so far behind the cluster that its log cannot possibly intersect.